mrisher/smtp-sts/reporting.md

    Encoding considerations: Binary

    Security considerations: Security considerations relating to SMTP
       TLS Reporting are discussed in Section 7.
+Security considerations related to gzip compression are discussed in [RFC6713].

    Interoperability considerations: This document specifies format of
       conforming messages and the interpretation thereof.